 “I proceeded forth and have come from God” (John 8:42).

 Seventeen of the 20 examples of the ancient uses of monogenês analyzed below implies generation:

 Fourteen of them refer to a literal only child.

 Three of the other examples imply generation.
 One of these even refers to Jesus as both first born and monogenes.

 God’s only true family

-Jesus Is the only One born of God.
+Jesus is the only One born of God.
 He is God’s Son in a unique sense.
-As Son of God, He has no brethren.
+As Son of God, He has no equals.
 Humans are adopted as sons, but Jesus is God’s only true family; infinitely above created beings.